What is a WMG Docent?

 What Do Docents Do?

-Docents are able to bring their knowledge and expertise to support WMG's mission in ways that are personally meaningful to them.
+Docents are able to bring their experience and passion to support WMG's mission in ways that are personally meaningful to them.
 We work with each docent to identify and develop volunteer activities that fit their skill set and interests and meet WMG's needs.
-These activities can include, but are not limited to: giving tours of our public demonstration site, outreach at community events, assisting with family and neighborhood educational events, data collection and monitoring, rain garden care, Spanish translation, Latinx community engagement, and assisting visitors at our Welcome Center.
+These activities can include: outreach at community, family, and neighborhood events, data collection and monitoring, rain garden care, co-teaching workshops, and greeting visitors and giving tours at our Living Lab.

 What Skills Do Docents Need?